dcos/shakedown/API.md

 ### dcos_url_path()

-Provides a dcos url for the provide path.
+Provides a DC/OS url for the provide path.

 ##### *parameters*